Deploy W&B with Kubernetes Operator

 1. Open the W\&B application in the browser and log in.
 Log in to the W\&B application with `${HOST_URI}/`, for example `https://wandb.company-name.com/`

 2. Access the console.
-Click on the icon in the top right corner and then click **System console**.
+Click the icon in the top right corner and then click **System console**.
 Only users with admin privileges can see the **System console** entry.

 <Frame>